ShayHill/timeclock/README.md

 Press enter to continue.
 ```

-"Virtual clock out" is the time you *would* have clocked out if you'd clocked in at "initial clock in" and never taken any breaks.
+"Virtual clock out" is the time you *would have* clocked out if you'd clocked in at "initial clock in" and never taken any breaks or done any other tasks.

 You can close the window, or you can press enter.
 If you press enter, you will see a short report for each day a time entry has beed recorded.